Rehome Your Pet

 Make an Appointment to Surrender Your Pet

-3. At the appointment.
+What to expect at the appointment.
 When arriving for your appointment please check in with the front desk prior to bringing your animal into the building.
-Intake staff will assist with collecting all information pertaining to your pet, we ask that all Veterinary and vaccination records are sent prior or brought in at the time of the appointment.
-Please keep dogs on a leash and cats are in a carrier
+Intake staff will assist with collecting all information pertaining to your pet, we ask that all veterinary and vaccination records are sent prior or brought in at the time of the appointment.
+Please keep dogs on a leash and cats in a carrier.

 While the needs of each animal in our care differ, it costs an average of more than $400 to care for one animal until he/she finds a forever home.
 While our surrender fees likely won’t cover the full cost of care for your pet, they will help provide us the necessary resources to keep your pet safe and healthy while we search for a new, loving family.